 For the cash generating units that were tested, the test was carried out by calculating their value in use.
 Value in use has been calculated by discounting estimated future net cash flows based on the conditions and assumptions prevailing at the time of the testing.
 Future cash flows for the Speciality Alloys minerals processing have been projected for a five-year period, after which a growth rate equaling projected long-term inflation has been applied (Speciality Alloys: 2%).
 For the terminal year after the five-year estimation period, the essential assumptions (e.g. revenue, variable costs and fixed costs) have been based at the estimation period's previous year's figures.
-Future cash flows for the South African mining business have been projected for the life of mine with a 6.0% growth rate equaling projected long-term inflation has been applied.
+Future cash flows for the South African mining business have been projected for the life of mine with a 6.9% growth rate equaling projected long-term inflation has been applied.

 The weighted average cost of capital (WACC) has been calculated separately for each cash generating unit and assets being tested, taking into account each business's typical capital structures, investors' average required rate of return for similar investments and company size and operational location related factors, as well as risk-free interest rates and margins for debt financing.
 The Group has used publicly available information on the peer group companies' capital structure, risk premium and other factors.
-The market interest rates reflect the rates applicable on 31 December 2021.
+The market interest rates reflect the rates applicable on 31 December 2022.

-The information used in the 31 December 2021 impairment testing is based on business units' management future forecasts, on general third-party industry expert or analyst reports where available, and to the extent possible on the current business and asset base excluding any non-committed expansion plans.
+The information used in the 31 December 2022 impairment testing is based on business units' management future forecasts, on general third-party industry expert or analyst reports where available, and to the extent possible on the current business and asset base excluding any non-committed expansion plans.
 Forecasted sales volumes and profitability are based on the management's view on future development while also taking past performance into account.
-Price forecasts are based on forecasted prices for all cash generating units, but South African mining business USD-based price forecasts has not changed significantly from the previous impairment testing.
+Price forecasts are based on forecasted prices for all cash generating units, but South African mining business USD-based price forecast was adjusted for assumed Rand devaluation.
+The management's approach in preparing cash flow forecasts has not changed significantly from the previous impairment testing.